 ISAC aims to advance the education and the science of therapy of infection through the establishment of an international federation of affiliated national and regional societies with similar aims and objectives to its own.
 ISAC currently has a worldwide membership composed of 86 Member Societies, which in turn have over 50,000 individual members.

-The Society is governed by its Trustees, Executive Committee and Council.
+The Society is governed by its Executive Officers, Executive Committee and Council.
 ISAC Council consists of the Executive Committee and representatives of ISAC Member Societies and meets at least every two years during the society’s biennial congress.